wisdom-okwen/sss-portal/docs/getting_started.md

 ## Develop in Branches

 Before beginning any feature work, fixes, or other modifications, you should checkout a branch to keep the history separate from the `main` line history until it is ready deploying into production.
-For students in COMP423, your final project `main` branch is called `stage`.
-As your projects are deployed separately from production, this is typically referred to as a "Staging" deployment / environment.